Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 We will welcome applications from the following:

-The event took place in:
+The event will take place in:

 WINS is promoting gender diversity in its events and female participants are highly encouraged to apply to this workshop.
 As part of our Gender Champions programme, funding support for travel and WINS Academy participation might be available.